Recessed Lighting Guide and Information

 - What Are Recessed Lights?

 - As the name suggests, it is a light fixture, or luminaire for the technical lighting crowd, that is recessed.
 A traditional recessed light fixture is installed into a ceiling and is composed of three main parts.
 One, a housing that rests above the ceiling.
 Two, a trim which can be seen at the ceiling opening.
-Three, a light bulb which, obviously, provides the illumination from the recessed can light.
+Three, a light bulb which, obviously, provides the illumination.
 They can be halogens, fluorescents, traditional incandescents, or even replacement LED lamps.

 - Speaking of LED, the last couple of years has seen the introduction of a wide assortment of high-quality LED recessed lights and LED retrofit modules.
 A retrofit module replaces your existing recessed fixtures trim and light source and improves its energy efficiency.
-Normally, LED recess lights consist of just two parts ‐ a housing and a trim.
-The trim or the housing includes the LEDs that provide the illumination for the recess light.
+Normally, LED recess lights consist of just two parts ‐ a housing and a trim (which includes the LEDs).

 - Using Recessed Ceiling Lights

-- Recessed can lighting generally provides most or all of the general lighting in a room.
-They can also be used as good task lighting when the recessed ceiling light is directly focused over a particular area.
+- Recessed can lighting typically provides most or all of the general lighting in a room.
+They can also be used as good task lighting when directly focused over a particular area.
 For example, a good tip when installing recessed lighting in a kitchen is to place some, or all of them, directly over the counter.
-This is exactly what I did in my house.
-This way the recessed lighting can is illuminating not only the entire kitchen but also providing direct light over the counter where a lot of kitchen-related tasks are performed (e.g., cutting, chopping, cleaning, etc.).
+This way the can is illuminating not only the entire kitchen but also providing direct light over the counter where a lot of kitchen-related tasks are performed (e.g., cutting, chopping, cleaning, etc.).

 Back to top